Skip to content

 Jimmy Carter, a humble centenarian

-On the former president's 100th birthday, Chris Matthews — once a Carter speechwriter — reflects on his old boss' journey from Plains, Ga. to Pennsylvania Avenue.
+On the former president's 100th birthday, Chris Matthews — once a Carter speechwriter — reflects on his old boss' journey from Plains, Ga., to Pennsylvania Avenue.

-President Jimmy Carter acknowledges the applause of about 1,100 people gathered in the Elk City High School gym for a town meeting in Elk City, Okla. in March 1979.
+President Jimmy Carter acknowledges the applause of about 1,100 people gathered in the Elk City High School gym for a town meeting in Elk City, Okla., in March 1979.
 Carter turned 100 on Tuesday.

 On Tuesday, Jimmy Carter turned 100.
-For those who celebrate smaller birthdays, it might be good to consider how this man from faraway Plains, Georgia made it all the way to the White House.
+For those who celebrate smaller birthdays, it might be good to consider how this man from faraway Plains, Ga., made it all the way to the White House.

 I can tell you part of the answer.
-In the spring of 1974. a letter arrived at my family’s address in Northeast Philadelphia.
+In the spring of 1974, a letter arrived at my family’s address in Northeast Philadelphia.
 It showed up just after my defeat in a primary race for U.S. Congress.

 The letter encouraged me to “stay actively involved in Democratic politics.”
 I should not give up.
 “I would appreciate any information or advice you might have that would help our efforts in Pennsylvania or other states.
 Please feel free to contact me personally or Hamilton Jordan.”
 It was signed “Jimmy Carter.”